 Clothes that haven’t been worn in a while will eventually start to lose their fresh scent and can even attract moths.
 Take them out of the wardrobe and give them a once-over – especially if it’s something delicate that hasn’t been worn in a while like a good suit or wedding dress.
-Look up a clothes cleaning service online near to you such as Master Dry Cleaners and send them off for a spruce.
+Look up a clothes cleaning service near to you and send them off for a spruce.
 You could even clear out the clutter of the clothes that you no longer wear or need and send them off to charity or list them for sale as part of the process.
 It’s a double-whammy job.

 Inside the Vacuum

 What cleans the things that clean your things?
 Well, er, you do.
 Take a look inside your vacuum and give it a good wipe out.
 It sucks up all sorts of grime so that you don’t have to do the hard work, but a stipulation of this (unless you’ve got vacuum with disposable bags) is that you will have to make sure it is free of gunk every once in awhile.
 It stops it from building up smells and will keep it in better condition for longer.

 Did you know that you are meant to vacuum your mattress one a year?
 It helps to get rid of the majority of dust mites that may have made your bed their home, and generally freshens it up.
 If you haven’t replaced your mattress in the last 8 years, it’s a good reminder to do it to keep your posture great and give you a good night’s sleep.